NischayJoshi/University/README.md

-# University
+# University Coursework Repository

-This Repository contains programs and resources related to the courses done in University.
+This repository contains different folders that contain programs and resources related to different courses done in the University.